Wine has been at the center of social gatherings globally for millennia.

 Wine And Food (And Its Role In Community Exchange) Was An Important Social Ritual In The Ancient Greek And Roman Worlds

-While it was Socrates who declared that “wine moistens the soul,” wine consumption in the ancient worlds of philosophers and Pluto was by no means known only to the celebrity set.
+While it was Socrates who declared that “wine moistens the soul,” wine consumption in the ancient worlds of philosophers and Plato was by no means known only to the celebrity set.
 The festive consumption of wine and food (and its role in community exchange) was an important social ritual in the ancient Greek and Roman worlds.
 While the Greeks often drank wine after the meal concluded as part of the post-meal conversation or “symposium,” Romans drank wine at the epulum (public feast), the cena (dinner, normally eaten in the mid-afternoon), and the comissatio (drinking party).
 It was also consumed more casually in community taverns or snack bars.
 Toasting was recorded as a popular activity in both cultures.

 500-1500